 Our school aims to provide a high quality curriculum and a broad range of stimulating and challenging experiences, within a child- centred environment which encourages independence and self-motivation.

-A wide variety of structured and unstructured learning activities are provided indoors and outdoors to cater for all areas of learning and development and the new EYFS Developmental Matters are used to provide a framework for planning the curriculum and for setting appropriate goals.
+A wide variety of structured and unstructured learning activities are provided indoors and outdoors to cater for all areas of learning and development.

 The development of personal, social and emotional skills is particularly important and the children are generally well-behaved and demonstrate a caring attitude towards others.
 They know how to keep themselves safe and are able to follow rules.

 The Nursery fully endorses and supports Birmingham City Council’s Education Service Equal Opportunities Statement and its policy on Inclusion.

 The school is well resourced and has good facilities both indoors and outside and the curriculum includes activities in all areas of the school site..
 The children have additional opportunities in the form of artists in residence; musical workshops; football coaches, visitors in school and external visits.

 The school had a successful Ofsted inspection in January 2019 where our school was rated ‘Outstanding’.
 The Report states:

 ‘The nursery provides an outstanding education in all aspects of learning for each and every child.”

 ” Children’s interests and individual needs are very skillfully planned for and met.
 The curriculum is filled with imaginative and exciting activities that engage the children.”